ashishsomvanshi/nodejscertification/Readme.md

 # To run media-apps with docker
-The projec utilizes many intesesting concpts like JWT (Json Web Tokens) buit in node.js and contantarised on docker while being hosted on nginx.
+The project utilizes many intesesting concpts like JWT (Json Web Token) buit in node.js and contantarised on docker while being hosted on nginx.

 docker pull themultitoolguy/final-app
 docker pull themultitoolguy/final-admin-app